Skip to main content

 3 Authentication Prerequisites

-The GitHub Action workflows expect the gitops AWS Team to be properly setup and connected to GitHub OIDC.
+The GitHub Action workflows expect both the gitops and planners AWS Teams to be properly setup and connected to GitHub OIDC.
 Both of these components should already be deployed with aws-teams/aws-team-roles and github-oidc-provider respectively, but github-oidc-provider will likely need to deployed to several additional accounts.
 Verify the following to complete the authentication prerequisites.

-• The gitops Team is defined and deployed by aws-teams.
+• The gitops and planners Teams are defined and deployed by aws-teams.

 trusted_github_repos: